 Approach

-We initialized a population of 10000 MSM, and seeded race-specific HIV and race- and site-specific gonorrhea at the target prevalence.
+We initialized a population of 10,000 MSM, and seeded race-specific HIV and race- and site-specific gonorrhea at the target prevalence.
 We then used approximate Bayesian computation with sequential Monte Carlo sampling (ABC-SMC) (Lenormand method) via the EasyABC package (Version 1.5) to estimate values for parameters of interest.
 ABC-SMC sequentially estimates the posterior distribution by creating intermediate distributions that converge on the posterior distribution.
 This method is useful for models in which the likelihood is either impossible or computationally inefficient to evaluate, and instead replaces likelihood calculation with a comparison between the observed calibration targets and the simulated calibration output (24).